Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Discussion and limitations

 \section{Discussion and limitations}

 We have bridged continual learning and mechanistic interpretability, which has resulted in a conceptual framework that provides a granular vocabulary for forgetting.
 We have studied a toy model that we refer to as the feature-reader model, which functions as a proxy for analyzing the mechanisms of feature forgetting in practical neural networks.
 Similar toy models have proven valuable in prior work~\citep{elhage2022toy, hanni2024mathematical} in unveiling phenomena such as superposition.
-In this paper, we used the framework to gain a better mechanistic understanding of catastrophic forgetting.
-In future work, the framework could be used to gain such understanding about other continual learning phenomena, such as the stability gap~\citep{lange2023continual}.
+In this paper, we used the framework to gain a better mechanistic understanding of catastrophic forgetting through mechanistic quantities that complement existing techniques, such as CKA or linear probing (\cref{apx:extended_toy_experiments}).

+While we discussed that capacity degradation leads to irrecoverable forgetting, there may be other cases where knowledge is irrecoverable.
+While simple readout misalignment can, in principle, be corrected by adapting the readouts, this recoverability may be limited in capacity-constrained settings with overlapping features.
+Models may organize such features to reduce interference~\citep{elhage2022toy}.
+As suggested by the joint behavior of probe accuracy and capacity metrics in \cref{apx:extended_toy_experiments}, conflicting updates from new tasks can induce geometric rearrangements that disrupt this organization, increasing unavoidable interference in the readout.
+In such cases, performance degradation may no longer be recoverable by readout realignment alone.

 As is common in the mechanistic literature, our work relies on the linear representation hypothesis.
-Although recent work shows that some features are multidimensional, such as the days of the week~\citep{engels2024not}, substantial evidence supports the hypothesis across diverse contexts~\citep{arora2018linear, o2023disentangling, bricken2023monosemanticity}.
+Although recent work shows that some features, such as the days of the week~\citep{engels2024not}, are multidimensional, substantial evidence supports the hypothesis across diverse contexts~\citep{arora2018linear, o2023disentangling, bricken2023monosemanticity}.
 We also assume that the hypothesis remains valid during continual learning.
 Yet when a feature fades, it could also be questioned whether the feature is still linear.

-To demonstrate how our framework can be applied to practical models, we studied feature dynamics in a ViT continually trained on Split CIFAR-10.
-While the results revealed fading predominance and layer-wise capacity dynamics---insights that would be obscured by high-level metrics---they should be considered preliminary given the limited scale of this demonstration.
+As an example of how our framework can be applied to practical models, we studied feature dynamics in a ViT continually trained on Split CIFAR-10.
+While the results revealed fading predominance and layer-wise capacity dynamics, they should be considered preliminary given the limited scale of this demonstration.
 Also, we caution that SAEs are empirical tools with limitations.
 They are not foolproof~\citep{song2025positionmechanisticinterpretabilityprioritize} and can be difficult to tune, as feature decompositions are approximate and sensitive to modeling choices.